 Please visit our pages to find out what we are all about!

-REGISTRATION IS NOW OPEN for the 5th Annual E.G.G.S.
-Hike and Campout at Burr Oak State Park.
+The 5th Annual E.G.G.S.
+Hike and Campout at Burr Oak State Park held - June 20-21-22 was a huge success!
 What is an E.G.G.S.
 Hike?
 3 hiking challenges consisting of 20, 40, and 60 miles that need to be completed in 12, 24, and 36 hours respectively to honor a founding member of the BTA and the first female to thru-hike the Appalachian Trail, Emma “Grandma” Gatewood, an Ohio native and long time advocate of ultra-light backpacking.
-All are welcome!
-For more information visit, www.BuckeyeTrailFest.org/eggs.php
+For more information visit our Facebook page, http://www.facebook.com/buckeyetrail/

 Invest in the important story of Ohio’s Buckeye Trail by supporting our Spring Appeal.
 Why?
 The greater awareness of the BT we create, the more hikers we’ll inspire to appreciate it, celebrate it, advocate for it, volunteer for it and perhaps, join the membership of the BTA.
 Click here for more information on our Spring Appeal.

-Come to the third annual TrailFest this April 24-27, 2014, at Camp Akita in the Hocking Hills.
-Pre-registration is now closed, but we are excepting Walk-ins.
-There will be a wide variety of workshops, presentations, and outings, including trips to some of the most spectacular scenery in Ohio.
-This event is open to all; you need not be a member now to attend.
-We will also have a special presentation Friday evening from Julie Zickefoose, artist and naturalist, and a contra dance Saturday night.
-All are welcome!
+Our third annual TrailFest on April 24-27, 2014, at Camp Akita in the Hocking Hills was a great success.
+There were a wide variety of workshops, presentations, and outings, including trips to some of the most spectacular scenery in Ohio.
 For more information visit, www.BuckeyeTrailFest.org

 The Buckeye Trail is now on Cafepress!
 We have been working hard to expand the official Buckeye Trail merchandise that we offer.
 We are happy to announce that a full line of new products ranging from childrens clothes to license plate covers can now be purchased at cafepress.com/buckeyetrailassociation.
 Our trail shop found at buckeyetrail.org/store.php will still offer maps, books, and many of the other products found there in the past, as well as some new additions in the future.
 The holiday season is right around the corner, we invite you to stop in and check out some of the great new products that are now available at cafepress.com/buckeyetrailassociation.